Fazzoc/PsychCrimson/README.md

 # Psych Crimson - Source
-Psych Crimson is a **Template Engine** ran on a fork of Psych Engine (0.6.3/Legacy).
+Psych Crimson is a **Template Engine** based on a fork of Psych Engine (0.6.3/Legacy).
 An Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.

 Crimson's mission aim is to be a simpler alternative to Source code development by providing the essentials only, to have the game running, while also providing quality of life improvements for the user.